Reasons why we ignore Insurance in India

 - “Ignorance is bliss”, till the time it’s not-

 Indian culture is rich in a lot of things, but financial consciousness is not one of them.
 Children and young adults are educated in social do’s and don’ts, but not in matters of financial planning.
 All of us have seen examples around us when risk planning is discussed in the hind side.

 But when life is running smoothly, we believe this party is going to last forever and so we never plan for bad times.

 Up till 30 or even more we believe that our health is abundant and here to stay forever, then we realize it’s not the case.
 Not until we see family ruined bypassing of breadwinner that we put our responsibilities in perspective and plan for a term or life cover.
 But the sad truth is not every person gets that timely wake-up call, that firm nudge in the right direction.
-We spend only as much other are doing or less and all the while viewing insurance as an avoidable expense, not as the only dependable asset in the time of utmost need.
+We spend only as many as others are doing or less and all the while viewing insurance as an avoidable expense, not as the only dependable asset in the time of utmost need.

 Another reason is lack of enough money, Insurance costs money and many people cannot afford to buy a sufficient cover, however, things are changing now, with a lot of insurance plans available online, people can choose what suits their need.

 - Who is to blame?

 Probably the chief culprit, in this case, is the messenger, all the disclaimers, all the talk, and everything discussion portrays, discusses, and advertises insurance as the major financial decisions by insurance carriers and agencies.

 Over time this has changed, and insurance advertisement now carry a more personal message and life perspective for eg “Sar utha ke jiyo”, Zindagi ke sath be Zindagi ke baad be” etc